Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Discussion Conclusion

 In the coming decades, space-based infrared observatories like {\it Webb} and {\it Roman} will give us access to unprecedentedly large samples of evolved massive stars.
 Therefore, we need to be prepared to leverage these data to search for stars in the most interesting evolutionary states.
 Obtaining spectroscopy of individual stars does not scale well at the size of the expected samples, while linear cuts in color-magnitude space are too simplistic and ignore emission line objects.
 Here we have demonstrated the promising performance of a support vector machine trained on $\sim0.5-22$ $\mu$m photometry and simple variability metrics.
 However, with currently available labels, we are not able to construct a classifier that performs well at the level of granularity needed for many science cases.

 Our main results are summarized as follows: \begin{itemize} \item We have assembled a large sample of evolved massive stars using distances from \Gaia DR2 and \citet{bailerjones18}, with high precision infrared photometry from \Gaia, 2MASS, and WISE. \item Using SIMBAD, we assign labels to all stars, and find that the sample contains a number of low mass contaminants. \item We find that, of the classification methods we applied, a support vector machine classification (SVC) algorithm is best at accurately labeling evolved massive stars.
 The SVC is fast, and has the added benefit that the underlying mathematics are well-understood. \item The SVC trained on refined labels is capable of identifying low mass red giant contaminants with high accuracy.
 However, the overall performance of this classifier is quite poor, and we do not recommend its use at present. \item The SVC trained using coarse spectral types performs better, as measured with the balanced accuracy score.
 We find higher completeness and lower contamination (Figures \ref{fig:matrix_plots_coarse} and \ref{fig:completeness_contamination_coarse}) compared to the SVC trained on the refined labels (Figures \ref{fig:matrix_plots} and \ref{fig:completeness_contamination_coarse}).
 With this classifier, we identify 14 candidate emission line stars from a sample of $\sim2500$ unlabeled stars.
 We plan to obtain spectroscopy of these stars to confirm our results. \item We find that the SVC performs equally as well with only a small subset of features.
 These features are mostly infrared colors and absolute magnitudes --- i.e., those least affected by reddening --- with small contributions from infrared variability metrics.
 However, if we change our performance metric to one that focuses on emission line stars, optimal performance of the classifier requires some red-optical photometry.
-We find that the added benefit of using variability metrics may not be worth the investment in telescope time in order to measure them. \end{itemize}
+We find that the added benefit of using variability metrics may not be worth the investment in telescope time in order to measure them.
+Of course, this is only the case for the sparsely sampled lightcurves in our sample; with the advent of the Legacy Survey of Space and Time (LSST) conducted at the Vera Rubin Observatory, multi-color variability metrics can be estimated from well-sampled optical lightcurves for a significantly larger sample of evolved massive stars, and this claim can be reevaluated. \end{itemize}